 RacingThePlanet and the 4 Deserts Ultramarathon Series was founded in February 2002 by American Mary Gadams.
 A former investment banker and strategist by day, Gadams was a well-known figure in adventure and endurance sport with finishes in numerous marathons, ultramarathons and wilderness competitions around the world.
 The first 4 Deserts race, the Gobi March, was held in September 2003 near Dunhuang, China.
 This inaugural race introduced trail running to China.
 Less than a year later, in July 2004, the series expanded to the Atacama Crossing in Chile, and then in September to the Sahara Race in Egypt.
 The Last Desert in Antarctica was inaugurated in January 2006.
-Due to the political instability in North Africa, the Sahara Race was relocated to Jordan and then Namibia.
+Due to the political instability in North Africa, the Sahara Race was relocated to Jordan and then Namibia, and the Gobi March from China to Mongolia.

 In February 2008, a fifth annual race, called the RacingThePlanet Ultramarathon, was added to the calendar.
 This race, of a similar format, moves to a new country each year while highlighting the natural and cultural features of each location.
 The first RacingThePlanet Ultramarathon, titled RacingThePlanet: Vietnam, routed competitors through the rice terraces of Sapa in northwest Vietnam.
 RacingThePlanet: Namibia 2009 then skirted Fish River Canyon and Skeleton Coast of Namibia.
-Then came races in Australia (2010), Nepal (2011), Jordan (2012), Iceland (2013), Madagascar (2014), Ecuador (2015), Sri Lanka (2016), Patagonia (2017) and New Zealand in March 2019.
-The 12th RacingThePlanet Ultramarathon is scheduled for Georgia, The Caucasus in 2020.
+Then came races in Australia (2010), Nepal (2011), Jordan (2012), Iceland (2013), Madagascar (2014), Ecuador (2015), Sri Lanka (2016), Patagonia (2017), New Zealand (2019) and Georgia in August 2021 and again in 2022.
+The 13th RacingThePlanet Ultramarathon took place in Lapland in 2022.
+To celebrate its 20th anniversary, a special race is being held in Jordan called RacingThePlanet: The 20-Year Race.

-By the start of 2020, RacingThePlanet had staged 65 races over nearly 20 years.
-More than 10,000 competitors from around 100 countries have participated in the 4 Deserts Ultramarathon Series and RacingThePlanet Ultramarathon.
+By the end of 2022, RacingThePlanet had staged 71 races over nearly 20 years.
+More than 10,000 participants from around 100 countries have participated in the 4 Deserts Ultramarathon Series and the RacingThePlanet Ultramarathon.

 The races have garnered media coverage from around the globe.
 TIME magazine ranked the 4 Deserts Ultramarathon Series as one of the Top Ten Endurance Events in the world for two consecutive years, and the races have been covered through online, print, social and television media including BBC, CNN, NBC, ABC, ESPN, Bloomberg, National Geographic, The New York Times, Washington Post, The Guardian, The Huffington Post, Outside, Runner's World, NHK and Trans World Sport.
 A documentary called “Desert Runners” won acclaim at various film festivals around the world and is currently available on Netflix.